GHB / GBL

 The active ingredient content of LSD varies strongly – the effect of one cardboard or one drop can range from a minimal effect to a very intense psychedelic experience.
 This variety makes it almost impossible for you to predict what the effect will be in the end.

-How does it feel?
+How does LSD feel?

 Every substance has a different effect on different people.
-The effect of LSD depends on personal factors (body mass, habituation, ingested amount, on a full or empty stomach, …).
+The effect of LSD depends on personal factors (body mass, habituation, ingested amount, on a full or empty stomach,…).
 An important role is played by your environment, and by your mental and physical condition.

 When illegal substances are consumed, it is usually not known how much active ingredient is in the drug or parts of it.
 This makes accurate dosing difficult and increases the likelihood of unintended effects.